codahale/veil-go/README.md

 ### Key Agreement And Encapsulation

 Veil uses ristretto255 for asymmetric cryptography.
-Each person has a ristretto255/XDH key pair and shares their public key with each other.
-In place of encoded ristretto255 points, Veil encodes all public keys using Elligator2, making them indistinguishable from noise.
+Secret keys are 64-byte random bytestrings which are mapped to ristretto255 scalars via SHA-512.
+Each person has a key pair and shares their public key with each other.

 When sending a message, the sender generates an ephemeral key pair and calculates the ephemeral shared secret between the recipient's public key and the ephemeral secret key.
 They then calculate